ChilliCream/graphql-platform/website/src/docs/hotchocolate/v11/security/authorization.md

 }
 ```

-> ⚠️ Note: This will also block unauthenticated access to GraphQL IDEs hosted on that endpoint, like Banana Cake Pop.
+> Warning: This will also block unauthenticated access to GraphQL IDEs hosted on that endpoint, like Banana Cake Pop.

 This method also accepts [roles](#roles) and [policies](#policies) as arguments, similar to the `Authorize` attribute / methods.